JaneliaSciComp/DataPro/README.txt

 Added ability to export videos as TIFF files.
 "Get Data" button is now disabled if doing triggered video acquisition and the sweep duration is not long enough to accommodate the video.

+8.11 -> 8.12    (March 11, 2014)

+Fixed bug where DataPro wouldn't compile until SIDX XOP was present.
+Also fixed some bugs with faux camera operation.